NamTran123/face_recognition/README.md

 The application is built over 3 files.
   1. data_processing.py - Load  file and  Create train ,test
   2. face_embeddings  - Detect face and extract feature face embeddings using facenet.
-  3. face_classfication_model.py - To  classfication  face  for face recognition  using svm .
+  3. face_classification_model.py - To  classification  face  for face recognition  using svm .